eborboihuc/SoundNet-tensorflow/README.md

 # TODOs

 - [x] Change audio loader to soundnet format
+- [x] Make it compatible to Python 3 format
 - [ ] Fix conv8 padding issue in training phase
 - [ ] Change all `config` into `tf.app.flags`
 - [ ] Change dummy distribution of scene and object to useful placeholder